HomeCo-op Guide

 Storage etiquette

-In co-op, shared storage is the most common source of friction.
-Recommendations:
+In any shared base, storage friction is the #1 source of arguments.
+A few practical rules:

 Same god, different god